eclipse-zenoh/zenoh-cpp/README.md

    target_link_libraries(yourproject PUBLIC zenohcxx::zenohpico) #if using zenoh-pico backend
    ```

 - include the [zenoh.hxx] header.
-All zenoh functionality is available under the namespace `zenoh`.
+All zenoh functionality is available under the namespace `zenoh`:
     ```C++
     #include "zenoh.hxx"
     using namespace zenoh;